Xeodee/payste.io/readme.md

 </section>
 ```

-To create a 2 column layout, the HTML is simple:
+To create a 2 column layout with Payste, the HTML is simple:
 ```html
 <section id="main_content">
     <section class="col c2">